lando/acquia/docs/development.md

 To do that you will either want to add the tests to an existing workflow that makes sense or create a new workflow.
 If you are creating a new workflow you should just copy an existing one and modify the filename and `name` key to something that makes sense.

 To add the new tests to the workflow just modify `jobs.leia-tests.strategy.matrix.leia-tests` with the new tests.
+The value should be the path to the example directory relative to the plugin root, e.g., `examples/acquia-default`.

 ```yaml
 jobs: